manishshettym/blog/docs/gradappsadvise/SoP.md

 title:  "The Statement of Purpose"
 parent: Grad School Applications
 categories: grad-apps
-nav_order: 1
+nav_order: 3
 published: true
 ---

-# The Statement of Purpose
+# the statement of purpose

 I truly believe there is no recipe on to how to write a statement of purpose.
 However, what I can share are things that worked for me.
 So here are **5 factors** I think are important.